 De-escalation is essential and is typically easier earlier in the stages of conflict; the longer the situation drags on, the more heated and violent it might be.

-Understanding the Signs of Impending Conflict
+Understanding the Signs of Conflict Escalation

-The most effective conflict recognition and resolution method is first to recognize a situation and maintain proactivity to handle the issue before it starts.
+The most effective conflict recognition and resolution method is first to recognise a situation and maintain proactivity to handle the issue before it starts.
 Here are some of the various stages of conflict analysis:

 Analysing body language is one of the most common and effective methods to tell if something isn’t right in the working environment.
 People typically don’t realise the body language they subconsciously adapt.
-Focusing on these nuances can prove critical to recognize if workers are facing problems.
+Focusing on these nuances can prove critical to recognise if workers are facing problems.

 Aggressive body language is easy to spot, as aggressors commonly show physical indicators like widened shoulders, frowns, or crossed arms.
 Other signs like shifting weight, nervous appearance, darting eyes, and perspiration may indicate that someone could take further action that could place employees in danger.